 - It doesn’t mix and grind up the soil the way a rototiller does.

-- It also doesn’t create a hard pan compacted area at the bottom of its tilling area.
+- Also, it doesn’t create a hard pan compacted area at the bottom of its tilling area.

-- Rather than bouncing out of the ground the way a rototiller does it just pushes them out to the side; this makes it an ideal tool for building a new garden.
+- Though, it handles rocks well.
+Rather than bouncing out of the ground the way a rototiller does, it just pushes them out to the side; this makes it an ideal tool for building a new garden.

 29″ Rinaldi Power Harrow